-The Americans for Transportation Mobility (ATM) Coalition works with businesses, labor and regions and organizations throughout the country, as well as members of Congress and their staffs and the Administration, to advocate and communicate the United States’ pressing infrastructure and transportation needs.
+The Americans for Transportation Mobility (ATM) Coalition works with businesses, labor, regions and organizations throughout the country, as well as members of Congress and their staffs and the Administration, to advocate and communicate the United States’ pressing infrastructure and transportation needs.
 Among its efforts, ATM helps define the critical role of federal funding and financing policies, and the importance of local and state involvement.

 Its initiatives include networking, lobbying, grassroots education and mobilization, and policy outreach.

 Historically, America’s transportation system has been funded through the Highway Trust Fund via a gas tax; however, the gas tax has not been raised since 1993 and funding levels have not been consistent or kept pace with the need for new projects, repairs and upgrades.
 This has led to a declining network and a funding gap that continues to affect Americans.

 Because of issues such as these, ATM works on an ongoing basis to promote that the nation’s transportation system needs to be faster, better and safer, and that long-term funding and viable financing alternatives must be the hallmark of the United States’ commitment to better infrastructure.
 This means not only funding on the local, state and federal levels, but also encouraging private-sector investment to help improve the national transportation system.